lovehifi/lmsraudio/README.md

 --------------------

-Video clip recorded by a user using a phone to cast YouTube video to Pi 4 DAC. https://youtu.be/cwVGm7qOUq8
+Video clip by a user using a phone to cast YouTube video to Pi 4 DAC. https://youtu.be/cwVGm7qOUq8